ZFudge/chocolate-smart-home/README.md

 # Chocolate Smart Home 🍫🏠

-An extensible smart home platform that enables seamless integration of custom IoT devices and clients through a plugin-based architecture.
+An extensible smart home platform that enables integration of custom IoT devices and clients through a plugin-based architecture.

-## Overview

-Chocolate Smart Home is designed as a flexible proxy system that bridges various smart home devices and user interfaces.
-Its modular architecture allows for easy extension and customization of both hardware devices and client applications.

 ## Project Components